rfc-st/humble/README.md

 * Send me your suggestions: rafael.fcucalon@gmail.com
 * And use the above email to tell me about integrations of this tool in others!

-Thanks for downloading _'humble'_, for trying it and for your time! :).
+Thanks for downloading _'humble'_, for trying it and for your time!.

 ## Acknowledgements
 * <a href="https://github.com/tartley/colorama">colorama</a>, <a href="https://github.com/py-pdf/fpdf2">fpdf2</a>, <a href="https://github.com/psf/requests">requests</a> and <a href="https://github.com/john-kurkowski/tldextract">tldextract</a> authors/teams: you rock :metal:!.